 Dead House The biggest amount of human rests was found here.

 Museum of Northern Cultures

-The entrance fee is 70 pesos and has cafeteria, store, toilets and parking space.
+The entrance fee is cheap and has a cafeteria, store, toilets and parking space.

-Don’t forget as always on these places, sunblock, comfort shoes, sunglasses, and maybe a hat.
+Don’t forget as always in these places, sunblock, comfort shoes, sunglasses, and maybe a hat.